AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 ### Exporting Premium content

 Adobe Express allows users that aren't subscribed to a premium version of Adobe Express to experiment with premium content in their documents.
-When the user downloads or shares their document, they'll be prompted to upgrade to a premium tier.
+When the user downloads or shares their document, they'll be prompted to upgrade to a premium plan.

 Add-ons must not allow users on a free plan to download, share, or export premium content provided by Adobe Express.
 When a user on a free plan tries to share or export premium content using your add-on, you must notify the user that they need to upgrade, and inform the user how they can do so.
-See our documentation for more information on how to do this.
+See our [documentation](../../develop/use_cases.md#premium-content) for more information on how to do this.

-Recommended Practices for Monetization
+### Recommended Practices for Monetization

-We recommend following these tips to make your add-on more user friendly, and to avoid potential confusion.
+We recommend following these tips to make your add-on more user friendly, and to avoid potential confusion:

 #### Offer a choice